SnowSzn/rgss-script-editor/README.md

 * `rgssScriptEditor.external.scriptsFolder`: The relative path within the project's folder where all scripts will be extracted.
 * `rgssScriptEditor.gameplay.gameExecutablePath`: The relative path to the game executable inside the project folder.
   * You can change this option to allow MKXP-Z executable to be launched.
-* `rgssScriptEditor.gameplay.useWine`: Whether to use Wine to execute the game executable in Linux or not. (**Linux Only**)
+* `rgssScriptEditor.gameplay.useWine`: Sets the command to invoke Wine to run the game executable. (**Linux Only**)
-  * Since you can also build MKXP-Z for Linux, you should uncheck this box when running MKXP-Z in Linux if you have built a Linux-specific executable.
+  * If a Linux-specific executable is used to run the game, you won't need to use this setting.
 * `rgssScriptEditor.gameplay.automaticArgumentsDetection`: Enable/disable automatic arguments detection.
   * If enabled, the extension will automatically choose the appropiate arguments based on the RPG Maker version.
   * **IMPORTANT: This mode must be disabled to use custom arguments.**